Try these Christian Easter activities with your family this Spring!

 6 Days of Christian Easter Activities

-Use these simple Easter Activities to teach your children about the events leading up to Jesus’ Crucifixion and Resurrection.
-Each day has Scripture to read, an activity to complete, and a specific event to discuss.
+Use these simple Easter Traditions as a fun way to teach your children about the events leading up to Jesus’ Crucifixion and Resurrection.
+Each day has Bible verses to read, an activity to complete, and a specific event to discuss.

 -READ: Mark 14:3-9